bobum/damselfly.org/_posts/2023-01-27-love-your-life-by-pastor-sara-jakes.md

 image: /assets/images/blog/3400c2_3339e4497d44403d8417fbac1e65710d~mv2.png
 reading_time: 2
 ---
-# Love Your Life by Pastor Sara Jakes

 ![ree](/assets/images/blog/3400c2_3339e4497d44403d8417fbac1e65710d~mv2.png)

 I was sitting at a women's conference at the Sun Dome in Tampa, FL in March of 2005 when T.D.
 Jakes preached a message.
 I don't recall the message, albeit life altering.
 His messages always are.
 He's been dubbed the G.O.A.T. among American preachers.